Pack Smart: The Best Travel Backpacks of 2022

 With a deceptively large inner space and lots of internal protection for your gadgets, the Farpoint 40 Travel Backpack is also small enough to use as a carry-on bag for plane travel.
 Throw in a stowaway system that can turn it into a super streamlined duffel and you’ll find navigating airport security and baggage reclaim a breeze.

-Laptop and tablet sleeve in lockable compartment
+Padded laptop and tablet sleeve

-- Weight3 pounds
+- Weight3 Pounds

-- Dimensions27 x 17 x 5 inches
+- Dimensions27 x 17 x 5 Inches

 For day-to-day use or a quick overnighter, then the Outlander offers exceptional value.
 This lighter than lightweight backpack is made from water-resistant nylon and at under ½ a pound, can work what seems like a miracle, packing away a supersized 33L of essentials.

-Yes, it’s packable structure means it is a tad on the shapeless side and with its lack of internal padding you could probably feel your toothbrush poking you in the back but where it loses in comfort it more than makes up with versatility.
+Yes, its packable structure means it is a tad on the shapeless side and with its lack of internal padding you could probably feel a toothbrush poking you in the back but where it loses in comfort it more than makes up with versatility.
 And when not escorting you and your gear on your casual travels, it can be packed away into an inner pocket, shrinking to the size of a ‘generously sized hamburger’.
 All for under $2 – what’s not to like?
 Be sure to also check out our list of the best Patagonia Backpacks for more great items like this.

 - Weight0.46/0.5 Pounds

-- Dimensions20L: Unfold: 16.92×10.63×7.08 inches; 33L: Unfold: 19x13x8.2 inches
+- Dimensions20L: Unfold: 16.92×10.63×7.08 Inches; 33L: Unfold: 19x13x8.2 Inches

 - Volume20L or 33L

-Life can get busy and sometimes you don’t know where you’ll be one day to the next.
+Life can get busy and sometimes you don’t know where you’ll be from one day to the next.
 If this sounds like you, then a ‘grab and go’ travel bag like the Porter 46 Gear Hauler can make things a little bit easier.
 This bag is like a holdall version of Superman – by day an attractive but business-like duffel bag with everything you need to keep you super organized but when it’s time to head for the hills it transforms into a high-flying travel pack.

-At a whopping 46L capacity but with its size still making it carry-on compatible, this is an extremely versatile lightweight backpack/duffel hybrid, with just enough features to take it beyond simple luggage and into short break traveler territory.
+At a whopping 46L capacity but with its size still making it carry-on compatible, this is an extremely versatile ultralight backpack/duffel hybrid, with just enough features to take it beyond simple luggage and into short break traveler territory.
 So, if you’re an overnight or weekend traveler on the go, then this backpack could well be your superhero.